cosmos/sdk-tutorials/README.md

         url: /course-ida/landingpages/week2-lp.html
         order: 0
       - title: Setup Your Work Environment
+        description: All you need for the hands-on sections
         url: /course-ida/setup.html
         order: 1
       - title: Running a Node, API, and CLI